The USF School of Law publishes a variety of publications for the academic, student, and alumni communities.

 To obtain copies of law school publications, contact the Office of Communications at firstname.lastname@example.org or (415) 422-4409.

 The Viewbook is published each year for prospective students and provides an overview of the law school's mission, degree programs, facilities, faculty, student life, and admission requirements.
-Click the image to the right to view an electronic version of this publication.
 To receive a print copy of the Viewbook, please contact the Office of Admissions at email@example.com or (415) 422-6586.

 The USF Lawyer is a full-color magazine published biannually for alumni, students, and supporters of the law school.
 It includes feature articles on current trends in law and legal education, law school news, faculty scholarship listings, and alumni news.